Lancet January 30, 2010

 Population Women with HER2-positive locally advanced or inflammatory breast cancer

-Intervention Neoadjuvant chemotherapy (doxorubicin, paclitaxel, cyclophosphamide, methotrexate, and 5-fluorouracil) combined with 1 year of trastuzumab (neoadjuvant and adjuvant)
+Intervention Neoadjuvant chemotherapy (doxorubicin, paclitaxel, cyclophosphamide, methotrexate, and fluorouracil) plus 1 year of trastuzumab (neoadjuvant and adjuvant)

 Comparator Neoadjuvant chemotherapy alone